open-mmlab/mmsegmentation/docs/en/advanced_guides/engine.md

 Custom hooks are defined in the configuration through `custom_hooks`, and `Runner` registers them using the [`register_custom_hooks`](https://github.com/open-mmlab/mmengine/blob/main/mmengine/runner/runner.py#L1820) method.

-The priority of custom hooks needs to be set in the configuration file; if not set, it will be set to `NORMAL` by default.
+The priority of custom hooks needs to be set in the configuration file; if not, it will be set to `NORMAL` by default.
 The following are some custom hooks implemented in MMEngine:

 |                                                  Hook                                                  |                                                               Usage                                                                |
 | :----------------------------------------------------------------------------------------------------: | :--------------------------------------------------------------------------------------------------------------------------------: |